 The T-pylons in the reserve took priority in the construction programme to avoid disturbance to wintering birds and other wildlife throughout the winter.
 T-pylon components for the remaining 66 structures are being delivered to sites this autumn, ready to be fit onto foundations which are already in place.

 The T-pylons will join a line of 27 traditional lattice pylons being built in Avonmouth, where work started in July, to make the final connection into the substation at Seabank - the northernmost point of the Hinkley Connection.

-We expect all the lattice and T-pylons between Sandford and Avonmouth, a combined total of 95 new pylons, to be complete, including hanging of the conductors (or wires) by the end of 2023.
+We expect all the lattice and T-pylons between Sandford and Avonmouth, a combined total of 95 new pylons, to be complete, including hanging of the conductors (or wires) by early 2024.

 In the same year, the line of existing 132,000 volt pylons that runs from Sandford to Avonmouth will be removed to reduce the visual impact of the new pylons that’ll carry low carbon energy and help the UK meet its net zero ambitions.
 National Grid is removing 249 existing pylons in total as part of the project.